Multi-platform design system case study

 Governance through clarity, not enforcement

-Teams didn’t have to ask for permission or join extra meetings.
+Teams didn't need permission or extra meetings.
 The system answered most questions before they became problems.

 Reusable patterns